Lindeneg/clenv/README.md

 ### Strict file resolution

 Every file listed in `files` must be readable.
-If a file is missing or unreadable, that is always an error — even if all config keys are satisfied by other files.
-If you list `[".env", ".env.local"]` and `.env.local` doesn't exist, the result is a failure containing the file-read error alongside any transform errors.
+If a file is missing or unreadable, that is always an error — even if all config keys are satisfied by other files or `process.env`.
 If no files produce any entries and there are file errors, `loadEnv` returns early with just the file errors (without running transforms).

-If you want a file to be optional, don't include it in the `files` array — use `includeProcessEnv: "fallback"` or handle the layering yourself.

-This is something I will probably make opt-out at some point, so users can configure this behavior.
+Use `optionalFiles` for files that may or may not exist (e.g. `.env.local` for local development overrides).

 ## Variable expansion